 Engagement (or disengagement) is something that partially shapes every employee — their focus, work ethics, and performance.
 And, since everyone’s work affects the bottom line of a company, it’s safe to say that engagement has a profound effect on every aspect of a business endeavor.
 This is called the Service-Profit Chain, and it was first theorized about by Harvard researchers way back in the nineteen nineties.

 Here’s a visual representation of the Service-Profit Chain for easier understanding:

 As you can see, engaged employees account for a lot of value that, ultimately, results in profit.
 One of the responsibilities of an organization is to create the conditions that allow this natural flow to happen.

-Research firm Gallup - as well as several other corporate research think tanks - take employee engagement seriously, and collect empirical data that confirms that it’s not a concept cooked up by bored HR professionals.
+Research firm Gallup takes employee engagement seriously and collects empirical data that confirms that it’s not a concept cooked up by bored HR professionals.
 While those positive engagement stats are heartwarming to look at, as a leader, you should be more concerned with the impact of disengaged employees, which can be profound and crippling to the economy.

 - Gallup Poll 2016